Fernando-lamas/uk-driving-test-finder/README.md

 This is a simple python script that integrates with Pushover (https://pushover.net/)

-This requires a `.env` file with this structure :
+This requires a `.env` file with this structure in the same directory as the `TestFinder.py`:
 ```
 DRIVING_LICENSE_NUMBER = ''
 DRIVING_TEST_REFERENCENUMBER = ''